micaherne/phpstan-classalias/README.md

 This is an EXPERIMENTAL extension for PHPStan that adds support for static class aliases (i.e. those known before runtime).

+It is intended to remove the need for using actual class_alias() calls in a bootstrap file, which requires the aliased class to be available (or at least autoloadable) at the time the alias is defined, otherwise PHP will emit a warning.

 ## Installation

 Add the extension to your `composer.json`.
 For example: